Running parallel jobs with SLURM

 This document provides information on how to configure, submit and execute SLURM jobs, as well as information about batch processing policies.
 In particular, please be aware that misuse of the resources described here can result in the invalidation of the violating account.
 In particular, all parallel runs should always use either a salloc shell (for testing) or a scripted SLURM job.

-Interactive SLURM shell
+Interactive SLURM shell for parallel testing

 For performing program testing and short runs the following sequence of commands can be used: First, salloc is invoked to reserve the needed resources.
 Then, mpiexec can be used to start up a program on these resources.